microsoft/FluidFramework/docs/content/docs/get-started/tutorial.md

 }
 ```

-Next, we'll implement our data object by extending the [DataObject][] class.
+Next, we'll implement our data object by extending the [DataObject](/apis/aqueduct/dataobject.md) class.
 The DataObject class provides tools to
 make data object development easier.

 One of these tools is a "root" DDS, which is a
 [Map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map)-like data structure called
-[SharedDirectory][].
+[SharedDirectory](/apis/map/shareddirectory.md).
 We'll be storing the dice value on it with root.set(), retrieving the value with root.get(), and
 observing changes to the value with the "valueChanged" event.

 Data objects are persisted over time by the Fluid service and will be loaded from the service when clients connect.